AmirAli078/JAVA-EE/README.md

 # Login form using Servlet
-his is a simple Java Servlet-based login form for user authentication in a web application.
+This is a simple Java Servlet-based login form for user authentication in a web application.

 ## Features